 Real estate investment platforms like Arrived enable people to break into investing with a lower barrier to entry.
 Instead of dealing with interest rates, down payments, lenders, mortgages, and credit scores, investors buy shares in these properties.

-With fractional real estate, as the property appreciates, so does the value of your share or shares and you’ll see a portion of the rental income, too.
+With fractional real estate, as the property appreciates, so does the value of your share or shares, and you’ll see a portion of the rental income, too.
 Bonus?
 You won’t ever have to serve as a landlord.
 Experts manage Each Arrived home independently, protecting investors from the hassles of managing their own properties.

 REITs